Smallest QCD Droplet and Multiparticle Correlations in pp Collisions: Two- and Four-particle correlations in -- collisions

-In the forth row, we have presented the kurtosis of elliptic flow fluctuation \bea \Gamma_2^v=c_2\{4\}/c_2^2\{2\} \eea from AMPT+GubsHyd at $\la N_\text{ch} \ra=150$.
-We compute this quantity (which is Eq.~\eqref{kurtosis} for $v_2$ fluctuation) because the term $\chi \sigma_\epsilon$ is canceled out from the numerator and denominator and at the same time its sign is the same as $c_2\{4\}$.
-A similar quantity called effective number of sources, $N_s$, has been measured for p--p collisions by ATLAS \cite{Aaboud:2017blb} which can be translated to kurtosis by $ \Gamma_2^v=-4/(N_s+3)$.
-At charge multiplicity $\la N_\text{ch} \ra\approx150$, we have \bea -0.39\lesssim\Gamma_2^{v(\text{ATLAS})}\lesssim-0.31. \eea Referring to the Table~\ref{tableKurt}, we find that the observed negative sign for kurtosis is more compatible with $\sigma_g\sim 1\,\text{[fm]}$.
-There is a p--p collision hydrodynamic study using HIJING+iEBE-VISHNU model in which a positive sign for $c_2\{4\}$ has been obtained \cite{Zhao:2017rgg}.
-In addition to examining two values $\sigma_g =0.2,0.4\,[\text{fm}]$ for the smearing width, a range of other initial state and hydrodynamic parameters are tested in this study and for all cases the simulation outcome for $c_2\{4\}$ (and consequently $\Gamma_2^v$) has a positive sign.
-The GubsHyd model with parameter mentioned in Eq.~\eqref{initialFromData} returns the value $\Gamma_2^{v(\text{Gubs})}=-0.41$ which is the most accurate result compared to AMPT+GubsHyd and HIJING+iEBE-VISHNU.
+In the fourth column, I have presented the kurtosis of elliptic flow fluctuation, \bea \Gamma_2^v=c_2\{4\}/c_2^2\{2\}, \eea from {\tt AMPT}+{\tt GubsHyd} at $\la N_\text{ch} \ra\approx150$.
+I compute this quantity (which is Eq.~\eqref{kurtosis} for $v_2$ fluctuation) because the term $\chi \sigma_\epsilon$ is canceled out from the numerator and denominator, and at the same time its sign is the same as $c_2\{4\}$.
+A similar quantity called the effective number of sources, $N_s$, has been measured for p--p collisions by ATLAS \cite{Aaboud:2017blb} and can be translated to kurtosis by $ \Gamma_2^v=-4/(N_s+3)$.
+At charge multiplicity $\la N_\text{ch} \ra\approx150$, one finds the following range for the ATLAS measurement: \bea -0.39\lesssim\Gamma_2^{v(\text{ATLAS})}\lesssim-0.31. \eea Referring to Table~\ref{tableKurt}, one observes that the negative sign for kurtosis is more compatible with $\sigma_g= 0.1\,\text{[fm]}$.
+A p--p collision hydrodynamic study uses the {\tt HIJING}+{\tt iEBE-VISHNU} model in which a positive sign for $c_2\{4\}$ has been obtained \cite{Zhao:2017rgg}.
+In addition to examining two values $\sigma_g =0.2,0.4\,[\text{fm}]$ for the smearing width, a range of other initial state and hydrodynamic parameters is tested in this paper.
+For all cases, the simulation outcome for $c_2\{4\}$ (and consequently $\Gamma_2^v$) has a positive sign.
+The {\tt GubsHyd} model with the parameters mentioned in Eq.~\eqref{initialFromData} returns the value $\Gamma_2^{v(\text{Gubs})}=-0.41$ which is the most accurate result compared to {\tt AMPT}+{\tt GubsHyd} and {\tt HIJING}+{\tt iEBE-VISHNU}.

-By comparing the content of Table~\ref{tableKurt} with Eq.~\eqref{initialFromData}, one observes a tension between AMPT initial state fluctuation properties with those extracted from the measurement by employing GubsHyd.
-The rms radius fluctuation is more compatible with smearing width $\sigma_r\sim0.4\,[\text{fm}]$ while kurtosis is more compatible with $\sigma_g\sim0.1\,[\text{fm}]$.
-The reason could be behind several simplification in modeling the initial state fluctuation and collective evolution.
-A more realistic simulation with testing a wider range of parameters for AMPT model might be helpful for more clarifications.
-Also, one might cautiously deduce that to obtain a correct sing for $c_2\{4\}$ in p--p collision any initial state model should, to some extend, fulfill the fluctuation conditions in Eq.~\eqref{initialFromData} where AMPT model is failed to satisfy them.
+By comparing the content of Table~\ref{tableKurt} with Eq.~\eqref{initialFromData}, one observes tension between {\tt AMPT} initial state fluctuation properties with those extracted from the measurement directly by employing {\tt GubsHyd} (Eqs.~\eqref{c2s}).
+The rms radius fluctuation is more compatible with smearing width $\sigma_g = 0.4\,[\text{fm}]$ while kurtosis is more compatible with $\sigma_g = 0.1\,[\text{fm}]$.